 Let’s begin: We’re in the 2nd miracle in this particular passage on the Authority of Jesus.
 Last week we saw how Jesus exercised his authority over the natural realm (4.35-41).
 Today, we’ll see his authority over the Spiritual Realm.
 In subsequent weeks, we’ll look at his authority over the physical realm, and even death.

-As we begin today, I’d like to offer a quick summary of what has just been read: In today’s passage, the disciples arrive on the other side of the sea with Jesus in tow.
+As we begin today, I’d like to offer a quick summary of what John read: In today’s passage, the disciples arrive on the other side of the sea with Jesus in the boat.
 Immediately, as he is getting out of the boat, Jesus is confronted by a demon-possessed man.
 Mark takes time to tell the readers how dangerous this man has become (1-7).
 The demon identifies Jesus and Jesus then confronts the demon inside the man.
 It turns out that there are many demons inside this man, for the demon’s name is Legion (8-9).
 Added to this, it appears the demons understand their fate is sealed and they beg Jesus to not send them out of the country, but rather into a herd of pigs nearby.
 He grants their plea.
 Coming out of the man and entering into the herd, about 2,000 pigs rush down the steep hill and drown in the water below (10-13).

 At this point, the herdsmen flee back to their village where they report what has happened.
 The people come out to personally take in what they’ve heard.
 When they arrive, they find the man sitting there, clothed and in his right mind.
 I’m not sure why, whether from fear or anger, but they beg Jesus to leave and he obliges.
 As he boards the boat, the healed man begs Jesus to allow him to follow along.
 Jesus, however, refuses the man.
 And, instead of urging silence, Jesus tells the man to go home and share of the mercy of God in his life.
 And so he does throughout the whole region of the Decapolis (14-20).